EU and U.S. inch toward talks on free trade area

-BRUSSELS/WASHINGTON The United States and the European Union on Wednesday inched closer to starting negotiations on a long-desired free trade deal, with the release of a report calling for wide-ranging market opening and mutual acceptance of product standards.
+BRUSSELS, June 20 The United States and the European Union on Wednesday inched closer to starting negotiations on a long-awaited free trade deal, with the release of a report calling for wide-ranging market opening and mutual acceptance of product standards.

-U.S. President Barack Obama, whose administration is already pursuing a free trade agreement between the United States and 10 countries in the Asia Pacific region, referred to the US-EU initiative at a closing press conference on Tuesday at the Group of 20 leading economies summit in Las Cabos, Mexico.

-"Today, the United States and the European Union agreed to take the next step in our work towards the possible launching of negotiations on an agreement to strengthen our already very deep trade and investment partnership," Obama said.
+An EU-U.S. working group said that a comprehensive free trade deal could eliminate tariffs and other barriers to trade in goods, services and investment, and enhance the compatibility of regulations and standards.

+Though they do not have a formal free trade pact, tariffs on manufactured goods traded between the two economic blocs are generally low, and there are few sectors where dismantling remaining tariffs would create political opposition to a deal.

+Wednesday's report said the two sides would seek to create "a more integrated transatlantic marketplace" by addressing issues arising from things like technical regulations and conformity assessment procedures, and by early consultation on regulations.

+A trade-driven boost to economic growth and confidence would help both President Barack Obama, campaigning to be re-elected in November, and EU leaders, who are struggling with a financial crisis and near-zero growth.

-Obama and EU leaders urged the working group to "complete its work as quickly as possible" so a formal decision on whether to launch negotiations could be made later this year.
+Transatlantic leaders urged the working group to "complete its work as quickly as possible...with the goal of reaching a recommendation...later this year on a decision as to the negotiations".

 "A strong outcome can enhance not only transatlantic economic ties, but also address shared market access challenges in third countries and encourage a forward-looking multilateral trade liberalization agenda," said Obama, European Commission President Jose Manuel Barroso and EU Council President Herman Van Rompuy in a joint statement.